 Aligned to the risk governance framework, oversight across the group is supported by the maintenance of a range of internal controls.
-These cover risk and financial management and reporting and control processes.
-The controls are designed to ensure the accuracy and reliability of the group's financial information and reporting.
+These cover risk, compliance, and financial management and reporting and control processes.
+The controls are designed to ensure the accuracy and reliability of the group's financial information and financial and regulatory reporting.

-The main features of these controls include consistently applied accounting policies, clearly defined lines of responsibility and processes for the review and oversight of disclosures within the Annual Report.
+The main features of these controls with respect to financial reporting include consistently applied accounting policies, clearly defined lines of responsibility and processes for the review and oversight of disclosures within the Annual Report.
 These controls are overseen by the Audit Committee.

 The group policy framework, overseen by the board, is a key component of the group's Enterprise Risk Management Framework, supporting the foundation of a strong risk management structure.
 Group policies are supported by group standards, and by divisional/business-level policies and procedures which, together, outline the way in which policy is implemented and detail the process controls in place to ensure compliance.
-The accounting policies form part of this broader policy framework.
-Policies and standards relating to the group's principal risks are fully covered within the framework, and include specific documents relating to financial crime compliance (e.g. anti-money laundering, anti-bribery and corruption) and whistleblowing.
+The accounting policies form part of this broader policy framework, alongside policies and standards relating to the group's principal risks.